April 29, 2025

 Main Benefits:

-Like Salomon's X Ultra 4 above, La Sportiva's Spire GTX offers premium performance in a lightweight package.
-With its mix of EVA cushioning and sturdy TPU inserts, the Spire is both soft underfoot and stable on uneven ground.
+Like Salomon's X Ultra 5 above, La Sportiva's Spire GTX is a hiking shoe that's both study and agile.
 It's not cheap.
 But that's because it's packed with premium features for tackling alpine terrrain, including Vibram outsoles and GORE-TEX Surround —the most breathable GORE-TEX system in hiking shoes.
-La Sportivas run narrow.
-But if the Spire fits you, it's one of the best hiking shoes for men and women who want premium quality and lightweight performance for mountain hikes.
+I especially like this hiking shoe for hard hikes on rocky terrain.
+If the Spire fits you, it's one of the best hiking shoes for men and women who want premium quality to tackle for mountainous terrain.

 Best Fit